Generating Images with 3D Annotations Using Diffusion Models: Experiments

-\paragraph{Quantitative results on PASCAL3D+ and ObjectNet3D.} We consider two training setups for 3D pose estimation: (i) directly train the models on real data from PASCAL3D+ and ObjectNet3D dataset; and (ii) pretrain the models on \OursPose and then finetune on real data.
-We evaluate various pose estimation methods on the validation set of the PASCAL3D+ and ObjectNet, and the results are reported in Table~\ref{tab:exp-robust-pose}.
-As we can see, our synthetic data can effectively improve the 3D pose estimation results by $1.89$ and $3.47$ percentage points with a threshold of $\frac{\pi}{6}$ and by $3.92$ and $5.39$ percentage points for $\frac{\pi}{18}$.
-As a comparison, we also train pose estimation methods with a strong data augmentation method, AugMix~\cite{hendrycks2020augmix}, that mixes augmented images and enforces consistent embeddings of the augmented images.
-When evaluated on in-distribution validation data from PASCAL3D+ and ObjectNet3D, AugMix brings limited improvements compared to our \OursPose.
+\paragraph{ID Results on PASCAL3D+ and ObjectNet3D.} In Table~\ref{tab:exp-robust-pose}, we show the ID pose estimation results on PASCAL3D+ and ObjectNet3D.
+The first block (Lines 1-3) shows ResNet results, i.e., extending a ResNet model with a pose classification head~\citep{zhou2018starmap}.
+The second block~(Lines 4-5) shows the results based on the state-of-the-art 3D pose estimation method, NeMo~\citep{Wang2021NeMo}. ``\emph{w/} 3D-DST'' denotes using the models pre-trained on \OursPose.
+We also pre-train the model with a strong data augmentation method, AugMix~\citep{hendrycks2020augmix}, which mixes augmented images and enforces consistent embeddings of the augmented images. ``\emph{w/} AugMix'' shows its results.
+We can see that using the model pre-trained on our synthetic data can effectively improve the 3D pose estimation results.
+For example, comparing Line 3 with Line 1, we can observe that ``\emph{w/} 3D-DST'' improves the 3D pose estimation results by $1.89$ and $3.47$ percentage points with a threshold of $\frac{\pi}{6}$ and by $3.92$ and $5.39$ percentage points for $\frac{\pi}{18}$, on ResNet.
+As a comparison, ``\emph{w/} AugMix'' brings limited improvements compared to our \OursPose when evaluated on the ID test data.

-\paragraph{Robust 3D pose estimation on OOD-CV.} From the right column of Table~\ref{tab:exp-robust-pose}, our \OursPose data can effectively improve the model's performance on out-of-distribution data, e.g., with a gap of $2.37$ and $3.50$ percentage points for $\frac{\pi}{6}$.
+\paragraph{OOD Results on on OOD-CV.} We also provide OOD pose estimation results on the OOD-CV dataset.
+For the baseline, ``\emph{w/} AugMix'', and ``\emph{w/} 3D-DST'', we apply the similar settings as the ID experiments.
+Comparing Line 3 with Line 1, our \OursPose data can effectively improve the model's performance on OOD data, e.g., with a gap of $2.37$ and $3.50$ percentage points for $\frac{\pi}{6}$.
 This shows that our approach with \OursPose can introduce diverse data not present in the training data and improve the robustness of models to various domain shifts.